luislclozadaL/Petal.ModularizedMonolith.POC/README.md

 5. `rabbitmqctl add_vhost development` *Creates a default VHost*
 6. `rabbitmqctl set_permissions -p "development" "admin" ".*" ".*" ".*"` *sets the permissions for the newly created use, gives full access*
 7. `rabbitmqctl set_user_tags admin administrator` *allows the new user to have access to the administration frontend tool*

-you should have access now to the admin tool at url `http://localhost:15672/`
+8. you should have access now to the admin tool at url `http://localhost:15672/`

-* Configuration
-* Database creation
-* Database initialization
-* How to run the test suite
-* Services (job queues, cache servers, search engines, etc.)
-* Deployment instructions

-* ...
+#### Create exchange, queues and bindings with tasks from workers/listeners

+1. open a terminal on the workers/listeners folder *engines/patients/workers/patient_workers*
+2. run `bundle install`
+3. run `rake rabbitmq:setup` *this will create the exchange and queue required for messaging (these tasks should be part of the main app)*

+#### Run workers/listeners

+1. To run the workers/listeners run `WORKERS=PatientCertificationListener rake sneakers:run `